Top 5 Phillies with a Hall of Fame case

 Utley’s career bWAR ranks 15th among second basemen, better than 12 Hall of Fame second basemen, including Jackie Robinson.
 Utley’s 62.0 bWAR from 2004-14 ranked third behind only Albert Pujols (76.2 WAR) and Adrián Beltré (63.3 WAR).
 Miguel Cabrera (59.3) and Alex Rodriguez (52.2) rounded out the top five.
 In other words, Utley was one of the most dominant players in baseball for more than a decade.
 That alone should make him a strong Hall of Fame candidate.

-Utley will appear on the Hall of Fame ballot for the first time in 2024.
+Utley appeared on the Hall of Fame ballot for the first time in 2024 and earned 28.8 percent of the vote, then jumped to 39.8 percent in his second year.

 This browser does not support the video element.